 The technical side of SEO is something that I always find interesting and am always learning more and more about.
-Recently as SEO has developed, following Google’s Algorithmic developments, the technical side of SEO has become a much more important area of focus.
-You can tick all the On-Page SEO Checklist boxes and have the most natural and authoritative link profile but compromising on the technical areas of your sites SEO strategy can render all that effort useless.
+Recently as SEO has developed, following Google’s Algorithmic developments, the technical side of Search Engine Optimization has become a much more important area of focus.
+You can tick all the On-Page SEO Checklist boxes and have the most natural and authoritative link profile but compromising on the technical areas of your site's strategy can render all that effort useless.

-With technical SEO, there are lots of different areas of a site that should be reviewed and fixed as part of an initial technical SEO audit and as part of your on-going site optimization.
+With technical Search Engine Optimization, there are lots of different areas of a site that should be reviewed and fixed as part of an initial technical SEO audit and as part of your on-going site optimization.

-In this post I will share the best SEO audit software tools I use the most when performing a typical audit and why I use them.
+In this post, I will share the best Search Engine Optimization audit software tools I use the most when performing a typical audit and why I use them.
 There are a lot of tools out there and there are some SEOs prefer to use alternatives to the ones I’m going to list due to personal choice.
 Sometimes using these tools you may find other, more hidden technical issues that can lead you down the technical SEO rabbit hole in which you may need a whole bunch of other tools to identify and fix them.